msharov/pam_autologin/README.md

 shred -u /etc/security/autologin.conf
 ```

-Use the `shred` program from `util-linux` to zero out the file data
+Use the `shred` program from `util-linux`, zeroing out the file data
-before unlinking it.
-This ensures your password will not end up floating
+before unlinking it, to ensure your password will not end up floating
-aimlessly in the unallocated storage area, where a determined attacked
+in the unallocated storage area, where a determined attacked could find
-could find and read it. `autologin.conf` is already lightly encrypted,
+and read it. `autologin.conf` is already lightly encrypted, but that
-but since the computer has to be able to read the file without any help
+merely makes it look like random data.
+To allow the computer to decode
-from you, everything needed to decode the file must already be in it.
-So
+it without any help from you, the decryption key must be stored in the
-shred before deleting to be sure.
+file, and thus can offer only obfuscation, not protection.

 Without the config file, the autologin module does nothing.
 If you want
 to turn it off temporarily, you can leave the PAM configuration the way
 it is.
-Then when you are in a safe place again, create an empty conf
+When you are in a safe place again, create an empty conf file.
+The
-file again, the next login will be saved, and your life is easy again.
+next login will be saved, and your life will be easy once again.

 ## Bugs